kauffman77/shellslayer/setup-files/level_02_editing/README.md

 curve.
 Once a user is acquainted with its command set and modal nature, text can be manipulated very quickly.
 However, acquiring skill with vi is a loooong process.
-Since it is nearly universally available on Unix systems, know a few tricks with it to do quick edits is extremely useful.
+Since it is nearly universally available on Unix systems, knowing a few tricks with it to do quick edits is extremely useful.

 |-----------|----------------------------------------------------------------------------------------|